rrweb-io/rrweb/guide.md

 Enter the url you want to record, e.g https://react-redux.realworld.io:
 ```

-Waiting for the browser to open the specified page and print following messages on the CLI:
+Waiting for the browser to open the specified page and print the following messages on the CLI:

 ```
 Enter the url you want to record, e.g https://react-redux.realworld.io: https://github.com